Granary/granary/README.md

 Compiling for kernel space
 --------------------------

+First, check [the related documents](docs/) to make sure that your kernel is built in a Granary-compatible way.

 This will prepare a number of auto-generated source and non-source files for Granary.
 This step does not need to be repeated, unless you plan on changing any of the scripts in the scripts folder.